Part of the Wisconsin Program for Scientific Teaching

 Exploring Biology (Biology 100)

-Teaching Fellows starting during the Spring semester typically design materials for the first-year seminar Exploring Biology, which is taught in the fall.
+Teaching Fellows starting during the Spring semester typically design materials for the large first-year seminar Exploring Biology, which is taught in the fall.
 The course is designed to introduce students to the Five Big Ideas, enhance their awareness of career options, help them navigate biology-related degree options at UW–Madison, and introduce them to high-impact learning opportunities, such as study-abroad experiences and undergraduate research.
-It includes a weekly one-hour large lecture followed by one-hour discussion sections.
-Fellows work with the course director to develop teaching materials for the course, and each Fellow teaches a discussion section for the entire semester.
+This course meets in one of the WisCEL classroom spaces, and is taught by a team of Fellows working together to develop instructional materials, and teach the course.

 Learning Communites and Peer Leadership